AdobeDocs/experience-manager-assets-essentials.fr-FR/help/using/manage-reports.md

 <!--* **Asset Count by Size**: The division of count of assets based on their range of various sizes from 0 MB to 100 GB.-->

-* **Utilisation du stockage**: utilisation du stockage, en octets, pour l’environnement Assets Essentials représenté à l’aide d’un graphique à barres.
+* **Utilisation du stockage** : utilisation du stockage, en octets, pour l’environnement Assets Essentials, représentée à l’aide d’un graphique à barres.

 <!--* **Delivery**: The graph depicts the count of assets as the delivery dates.-->